 Carpet Recycling (includes video)

 For years wall to wall carpet has filled our landfills.
 More and more carpet recycling is now taking place and carpet is quickly becoming a green product.
 Shaw is an example of a manufacturer participating in carpet recycling.
 They have established a carpet collection network covering most major U.S. markets.
 The collected carpet is made with nylon 6 face fiber.
 An average of 80 percent of the post-consumer carpet Shaw collects is made with nylon 6 fiber.
-When reclaimed material can’t be recycled into new carpet, it can also be diverted for reuse in carpet cushion, erosion and sediment control products and engineered resins that are used to produce injection molded plastic automobile parts.
+When reclaimed material has been manufactured with plastic and can’t be recycled into new carpet, it can also be diverted for reuse in carpet cushion, erosion and sediment control products and engineered resins that are used to produce injection molded plastic automobile parts.
 Another industry example is Mohawk.
 As part of there recycling program they recycle pop and water bottles into EverStrand carpets.
 With this product, all recycled content can be certified.
 [Read more…]

 Carpet backing delamination is the most serious problem that occurs with the back of a wall-to-wall carpet.
 Carpet backing delamination is the separation of the carpets secondary back from its primary back.
 [Read more…]

 Wondering how carpet is made?
 After interviewing experts at nwrugs.com, we found out that, at one time the most popular method of carpet was weaving and the fiber was primarily wool.
 Over 50 years ago tufting a process once used to make bedspreads came into popularity for making carpet.
 Many of the tufted carpets were first made of cotton.
 Today most carpets are made with synthetic fibers and still tufted.